fastlane/docs/docs/getting-started/ios/beta-deployment.md

 ### Use the number of commits

-This isn't recommended, however some teams prefer this appraoch.
+This isn't recommended, however some teams prefer this approach.
 You can use the number of commits of the current branch (via [`number_of_commits`](https://docs.fastlane.tools/actions/number_of_commits/)) as the build number.
 This will only work if you run the build always on the same branch.

 ```ruby
 lane :beta do